Mouchel: Expansion

+During June 2002, Mouchel was floated on the London Stock Exchange.

-Mouchel plc's acquisitions included signalling and safety consultant Metro Consulting in February 2002, e-government and ICT specialists Lloyd Davies Associates plc in April 2003, and gas engineering consultancy GEL Group Limited in August 2003.
+The capital generated from the floatation was promptly used by Mouchel plc to finance numerous acquisitions; these included the e-government and ICT specialists Lloyd Davies Associates plc in April 2003, and the gas engineering consultancy GEL Group Limited in August 2003.

-Mouchel plc and Parkman Group plc (founded in 1888) announced plans to merge on 21 August 2003.
-The merger was completed in September 2003, forming the new company, Mouchel Parkman plc.
+In August 2003, Mouchel plc and Parkman Group plc (founded in 1888) announced plans to merge.
+One month later, this merger was completed, the unified company became Mouchel Parkman plc.
 A single trading company, Mouchel Parkman Services Limited, was created on 1 April 2004.
+Strong fiscal performance was recorded around this period.

-The first acquisition as a merged company took place in May 2005, when Mouchel Parkman bought mainline engineering and installation specialists ServiRail.
-The acquisition allowed Mouchel Parkman to move into mainline engineering and installation for the first time.
+The first acquisition completed as a merged company took place in May 2005, when Mouchel Parkman bought mainline engineering and installation specialists ServiRail.
+The acquisition allowed Mouchel Parkman to move into mainline engineering works, which included safety-related upgrades to the Channel Tunnel.
+In December 2007, the company publicly criticised limitations in the tendering opportunities being provided by Britain's railway infrastructure owner Network Rail.

 On 16 November 2006, it announced a trio of acquisitions worth a total value of £50 million – project management and organisational change specialist Hornagold and Hills, water and utilities consultancy Ewan Group plc, and software and system solutions company Traffic Support Limited (TSL).
 The acquisitions had combined revenues of £30 million and increased the group's staffing by nearly 500.

 Its last acquisition under the Mouchel Parkman brand took place on 7 August 2007, when it purchased business process outsourcing (BPO) and IT group HBS, formerly Hyder Business Services, for £46.24 million from private equity firm Terra Firma.
-The two companies first worked together in May 2007, when they started a £300 million 12-year strategic services partnership with Oldham Metropolitan Borough Council called the Unity Partnership.
+Prior to this transaction, the two companies had previously worked together, such as on a £300 million 12-year strategic services arrangement with Oldham Metropolitan Borough Council, called the Unity Partnership, which commenced in April 2007.

 On 16 October 2007, Mouchel Parkman rebranded as 'Mouchel', changing its stance from being a 'professional support services group' to a 'consulting and business services group'.
 The change was designed to be more inclusive of its expanded business outsourcing division, following the purchase of HBS, rather than being a traditional technical and engineering consultancy.

 Mouchel's first acquisition as a rebranded company was that of UK public sector management consultant Hedra, for £50 million in March 2008.
-The purchase added around 200 staff to Mouchel's management consultancy business, as well as two new service areas – 'solutions', such as enterprise content management (ECM), enterprise resource planning (ERP) and electronic document and records management (EDRM), and 'managed services', which involves process and technology services across multi-year service agreement contracts.
+This transaction added around 200 staff to Mouchel's management consultancy business, as well as two new service areas – 'solutions', such as enterprise content management (ECM), enterprise resource planning (ERP) and electronic document and records management (EDRM), and 'managed services', which involves process and technology services across multi-year service agreement contracts.